aBolondVarazslo/Oizys-Python/README.md

 - `null` to reset variables, `del` to delete them
 - Basic error handling for invalid syntax or usage
 - `while` loop functionality
+- `CLEAR` and `RESET` to clear terminal and reset environment respectively

 ## Installation